-Turning visitors into customers; this is one of the central aims of most Conversion Rate Optimisation programmes.
+Turning visitors into customers; this is key to an e commerce marketing strategy and the central aim of most Conversion Rate Optimisation programmes.
 Whether your primary goal is direct e-commerce sales, qualified lead generation or even an affiliate hand-off to a partner, you will still need to assess how to get your visitors to take the next positive step with you.

 In Conversion Rate Optimisation, the first step to improving your conversion rates is to look at your website data.
 Your data should tell you where you are losing most of your visitors on the path to becoming customers.
 What your data probably can’t tell you, however, is why you are losing them.
 And when you are looking to increase your conversion rates, why is perhaps the most important question.